-UPDATE | One confirmed dead after two I-80 crashes
+UPDATE | I-80 back open after fatal crash near Liberty

 The county 911 center says the crash involved a Cadillac and a semi tractor in the right lane.

 The first crash this morning was at 7:42 a.m. in the eastbound lane near state Route 11 in Liberty Township.
 It involved a vehicle that rolled over and was still on its roof when a bystander happened upon the scene.
 One person was taken to the hospital in that crash, the 911 center says.

 Two other vehicles also were involved.
 The caller reported there were people still inside of vehicles and saw smoke and fluids coming from the vehicles.